SYCOINFOERNO/Parallel-Booting-for-Windows/README.md

 11) !!IMPORTANT STEP!!
 IF YOU HAVE BITLOCKER TURNED ON THEN TURN IT OFF OTHERWISE IT WILL LEAD TO A LOT OF PROBLEMS.
 12) Now, Shut down you computer and plug in your flash drive.
 13) And mostly it will boot into the Installation media.
-14) once it happens follow the
+14) once it happens, follow the installation instrutions.
+15) And BOOM you have linux.